 The following command will run the docker image and bind the local ‘/Users/john/Gemini80′ folder to the Docker images “/root/Gemini80’ folder.
 It will also allow the image to be accessed via VNC or HTML

-Connect using a VNC client on the Mac using the address ‘’localhost :5901’’ or via a browser on ‘’localhost:6901’’.
+Connect using a VNC client on the Mac using the address localhost :5901 or via a browser on http://localhost:6901.
 The password is vncpassword.

-The xbeaver compiled binary and source code is located in /root/xbeaver and can be run from there, although I find it convenient to copy the compiled binary xbeaver and *.cfg files to the /root/Gemini80 folder as this is bound to the folder on my Mac.
-This allows config files and disks etc. to be managed directly with the Mac.
+The xbeaver compiled binary and source code is located in /headless and can be run from there, although I find it convenient to copy the compiled binary xbeaver, *.cfg and *.dsk files to the /root/xbeaver folder and bind this folder to a folder on my Mac.
+This allows config files and disks etc. to be managed directly with the Mac. e.g.

 More details of the image can be found on Docker Hub see https://hub.docker.com/repository/docker/johnnewcombe/xbeaver.